The enigmatic origin of two dormant BH binaries: Gaia BH1 and Gaia BH2: Abstract

 \section{Abstract}

-The two systems that have been confirmed as dormant (no X-ray emission detected) black hole (BH) - low-mass star binaries (Gaia~BH1 and Gaia~BH2) in the latest Gaia mission data release (DR3) are very intriguing in the context of their evolution.
+The two systems, namely, Gaia~BH1 and Gaia~BH2, that have been confirmed as dormant (i.e., no X-ray emission detected) black hole (BH) - low-mass star binaries in the latest Gaia mission data release (DR3) are intriguing in the context of their formation and evolution.
 Both systems consist of $\sim9\,\msun$ BH and $\sim1\,\msun$ star orbiting each other on a wide, eccentric orbit ($e\sim 0.5$).
-We argue that the formation of Gaia~BH-like systems through the isolated binary evolution (IBE) channel under standard common envelope assumptions and from dynamical interactions in young massive and open clusters is equally probable, and the formation rate of those binaries is on order of $10^{-7}\,\msun^{-1}$ in both channels.\\ What plays an important role in formation of Gaia~BH-like systems in the case of IBE channel is the mutual position of the natal kick velocity vector and the binary angular momentum vector.
-We find that the natal kicks of median magnitude $\sim40$ km/s are preferred for the formation of Gaia~BH1-like binaries. $\sim94\%$ of those binaries is formed with BH spin misaligned to orbital axis by less than $40^{\circ}$.
-Gaia~BH2-like binaries form if the low velocity natal kick (of median magnitude $\sim20$ km/s) is directed within $15^{\circ}$ about the orbital plane.\\ We follow the subsequent evolution of the binaries once formed as Gaia~BH1 and Gaia~BH2 systems to investigate their connection with the low-mass X-ray binary population.
+We argue that formation of such Gaia~BH-like systems through the isolated binary evolution (IBE) channel, under the standard common envelope assumptions, and from dynamical interactions in young massive and open clusters are equally probable, and that the formation rate of such binaries is of the order of $10^{-7}\,\msun^{-1}$ for both channels.
+We estimate that, according to our models, there are at most $\sim900$ detectable Gaia~BH-like binaries in the Milky Way thin disc.
+What plays an important role in formation of Gaia~BH-like systems via the IBE channel is the mutual position of the natal kick velocity vector and the binary angular momentum vector.
+We find that natal kicks with a median magnitude of $\sim40$ km/s are preferred for the formation of Gaia~BH1-like binaries.
+Approximately $94\%$ of those binaries are formed with the BH spin misaligned to the orbital axis by less than $40^{\circ}$.
+Gaia~BH2-like binaries form if the low velocity natal kick (of median magnitude $\sim20$ km/s) is directed within $15^{\circ}$ about the orbital plane.
+In addition to natal kick, we also discuss the influence of tidal interaction and the adopted common envelope $\lambda_\mathrm{ce}$~parameter prescription on the evolution of Gaia~BH-like binaries.
+We follow the subsequent evolution of the binaries, once formed as Gaia~BH1 and Gaia~BH2 systems, to investigate their connection with the low-mass X-ray binary population.